reallyspecific/bodykit/README.md

   source.

 - `--exclude=<pattern>` (optional)
-  Exclude files and directories from processing using glob patterns.
+  Exclude files and directories from processing using glob patterns, comma separated in CLI or an array within a JSON config file.
   Supports multiple patterns when used in configuration.
 Files matching any exclude pattern will be skipped during compilation.
+Allows glob
+  patterns, default is `**/node_modules/**`.
+Can be set within compiler config options to apply to specific compiler types.
+  Example: `--exclude="temp/**"`

+- `--ignore=<pattern>` (optional)
+  Exclude filename patterns from being compiled, comma separated in CLI or an array within a JSON config file.
+Can be set within compiler config options to apply to specific compiler types.
+Default is `._*,*.map,*.min.*,*~`
   Example: `--exclude="temp/**"`

 - --watch